Addiction Services

 — Michelle

 One of the things that was so attractive about working at Bay Cove was that, because of my experience in the field, I understood the complexity of things clients deal with.
-It’s systemic and really challenging for them to manage substance abuse disorder, homelessness, and being uninsured all at the same time.
+It’s systemic and really challenging for them to manage substance use disorder, homelessness, and being uninsured all at the same time.

 I now have colleagues under the same organization that are helping people address the concerns and challenges that one division alone or multiple outside organizations could not do.
 Having everything here, using the same language, looking at the same mission, being able to coordinate care… It’s promising having everything under one umbrella.